 To be considered you will need:

-- A doctorate in a relevant discipline area, such as Organic or Inorganic Materials Synthetic Chemistry.
+- A doctorate (or will shortly satisfy the requirements of a PhD) in a relevant discipline area, such as Chemistry, Material Science or Chemical/Electrical Engineering.

-- High level written and oral communication skills with the ability to represent the research team effectively internally and externally, including the presentation of research outcomes at national and international conferences.
+- A high-level written and oral communication skills with the ability to represent the research team effectively internally and externally, including the presentation of research outcomes at national and international conferences.